collinalexbell/algorithms/readme.md

 ## Caveats
 - All algorithms and exercises are written in C. There is no psuedo-code here.
+- The book uses notation `A[a .... d]` where a and d are both inclusive indicies.
+My code/notes uses `A[a:d]` notation where the min index is inclusive and the max index is exclusive.
 - The makefile generates `.exe` file extensions because they are easier to track in `.gitignore`.

 ## How to run